200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-15-ExcellentAdventures.md

 Take up to two actions per round.
 Actions: move forward/back in time; change a milestone/replace a figure (3d6 against difficulty).

-Before rolling, describe how history will change if you’re successful.
+Before rolling, describe how history will change if youâ€™re successful.
 TM awards bonuses based on the story.
 Successfully alter a milestone and cards following that event shift one line left (player 1) or right (player 2).

 If the timeline shifts away from you, use an action to return to the main timeline.
 Capturing history-maker cards lets you move with the timeline.